Categories: News, Programs and Initiatives

 Noted American writer, lecturer, political activist and feminist Gloria Steinem and bell hooks, Berea’s Distinguished Professor in Residence in Appalachian Studies, recently spoke at the bell hooks Institute at Berea College.
 During the event Steinem and hooks shared memories from their distinguished careers, passages from their books and reflections about feminism and other current issues.
 The occasion was part of a series of ongoing events to celebrate the opening of the bell hooks Institute.

-Tags: Activism, Appalachia, bell hooks, Literature
+Tags: Activism, Appalachia, bell hooks, Gloria Steinem, Literature

 Berea College, the first interracial and coeducational college in the South, focuses on learning, labor and service.
 The College admits only academically promising students with limited financial resources, primarily from Kentucky and Appalachia, although students come from 40 states and 70 countries.
 Every Berea student receives a Tuition Promise Scholarship, which means no Berea student pays for tuition.
 Berea is one of nine federally-recognized Work Colleges, so students work 10 hours or more weekly, earning money for books, housing and meals.
 The College’s motto, “God has made of one blood all peoples of the earth,” speaks to its inclusive Christian character.